kevinhenryburke/scalegitbook/solution/VisibleConnections.md

 Invocations and Services both belong to **Packages**.
 These are connected groups of functionality, all of which are under the control of a single business owner and a development team.
 These may or may not correspond to Salesforce DX Packages but in *Microscope* the term Package does not necessarily infer a DX Package.
 Additionally each Inovcation should be considered to be part of a **Business Process**, this is a soft term in *Microscope*, it is not a build construct as such, but a free-text field on an invocation that helps to map our [Storying](../vision/Storying.md) to the build.

 The high-level relationships are captured below, the Invocation, Service and PAckage elements are all *Custom Metadata Type* and the *Microscope Audit* is a Custom Object.
+The Build Map covers the whole piece and is delivered by the realationships, reports on *Microscope Audit*, LWC Components and by taking the data out of the build and analyzing in a BI tool.

 ![Key Relationships - Service Invocations](VisibleConnectionsServiceInvocation.png)